Walkthrough: Using Resources for Localization with ASP.NET

 In order to complete this walkthrough, you will need:

-Visual Studio (not Microsoft Visual Web Developer Express).
+Microsoft Visual Studio 2008 (not Microsoft Visual Web Developer Express).

 The .NET Framework.